 Hanley that we have included again during 2016.
 We enjoyed great weekends for

 our annual visits to the Cumbria Steam Gathering at Flookburgh, and the

 The Orchestra also

 worked hard during the year with our licensed charity collections for the Royal

-Manchester Children's Hospital Bone Marrow and Stem Cell Trust, which we have supported
+Manchester Children's Hospital Bone Marrow Trust Fund, which we have supported

 since 1985 in several North West shopping precincts.
 With other donations from

 supporting organisations, the total donated to date now stands at over £49,000.

 We intend to reach £50,000 by the end of 2016 to become the largest single contributor